 Spacecraft contain tens of thousands of microelectronic parts that need to work reliably in the harsh environment of space.
 As the aerospace industry shifts to greater use of consumer electronics and faster development and delivery cycles, the need arises for faster, more agile microelectronic reliability assessments and screening methods.

-Aerospace has tools and the techniques necessary to assist our government and contractor customers to develop missionrelevant screening methods, and to provide critical and timely microelectronics parts assessments when problems arise. of-Flight Secondary Ion Mass Spectrometr CAPABILITY Plasma Focused Ion Beam X-ray CT Scanning 10-2mm 1mm 10-1mm 10-3mm 10-4mm 10-5mm 10-6mm 10-7mm 100nm 1A 1um 10A SPATIAL RESOLUTION 2010 ated Circuits The Microelectronics Lab has a stateof-the-art suite of tools for analyzing structure and defects in modern microelectronic devices down to the atomic scale.
+Aerospace has tools and the techniques necessary to assist our government and contractor customers to develop missionrelevant screening methods, and to provide critical and timely microelectronics parts assessments when problems arise.

+of-Flight Secondary Ion Mass Spectrometr CAPABILITY Plasma Focused Ion Beam X-ray CT Scanning 10-2mm 1mm 10-1mm 10-3mm 10-4mm 10-5mm 10-6mm 10-7mm 100nm 1A 1um 10A SPATIAL RESOLUTION 2010 ated Circuits of-the-art suite of tools for analyzing structure and defects in modern microelectronic devices down to the atomic scale.
 Understanding device features and trace level contamination is essential for addressing degradation and reliability concerns in microelectronic devices.
 We investigate the entire life cycle of a component, including design, fabrication, how the component reacts to stress such as space radiation or extreme temperatures, and finally, we do failure analysis after the fact.
-Aerospace is able to investigate problems deeply and provide information that is unattainable by the vast majority of contractors.
-We are constantly striving to improve our analysis capabilities and develop techniques in anticipation of problems in future materials, devices, and technologies.
-We provide solutions when programs and customers have no other options.